 Yesterday I taught a Gelli Print class at the Occasional Artist in Glendale.
 AZ.
 The Gelli plate has turned out to be an invaluable tool for quickly and efficiently creating monoprints.
 While I do make mono prints for display, I’ve been using the bulk of what’s created with my Gelli plate as a base for other artwork.
 As an example, I recently began construction of a new journal and I’m printing on several pages with the Gelli plate before they are bound into the journal.

 The goal of the class I taught was to introduce students to the Gelli plate, explore some techniques of getting great prints and in general just to play and discover.
-At the end of the class, each students used a print or two to create their own personalized cahier.
+At the end of the class, each student used a print or two to create their own personalized cahier.
 Here’s a picture of the cahiers created by Cindy, one of the students in my class.

 I’ll be teaching a class on creating a polymer clay art journal at Jerry’s Artarama in Tempe on Saturday, September 14th from 12:00 PM – 5:00 PM and Saturday, October 12th from 12:00 PM – 5:00 PM.
 In this class you will be creating a unique one of a kind 3” X 5” art journal using Polyform Super Sculpy.
 You’ll learn how to properly condition the clay for use, utilize simple objects to create surface textures and then create micro-sculptures or use mold made elements to provide the main elements for your journal.
 You’ll finish the covers of your journal by adding character and a patina of age by painting them with Matisse Acrylics and create a book block for your journal by sewing it to a leather spine, and then attaching the covers.